Why Africa bleeds diamond revenues – DW – 02/20/2023

 Africa holds mineral wealth with diverse commodities that are sought after the world over.
-In the diamond industry, revenues elude local communities despite multilateral certification measures.
+In the diamond industry, local communities miss out on profits despite multilateral certification measures.

 https://p.dw.com/p/4Neot